edsonha/mock-eventbrite-academy-api/README.md

 https://eventbrite-academy-ui.herokuapp.com/

 ```
-To enter as Guest, please use
+To enter as Guest, please use this login detail:
 Email: guest@gmail.com
 Password: qwerty123$
 ```